k8s-community/cluster-deploy/roles/instance/README.md

 	gce_credentials_file: 'gcloud.json'

-The full path of your unique service account credentials file.
+Specify full path of your unique service account credentials file.
-Details on generating this can be found at [https://docs.ansible.com](https://docs.ansible.com/ansible/guide_gce.html#credentials)
+Details on generating this can be found at [https://docs.ansible.com](https://docs.ansible.com/ansible/guide_gce.html#credentials).
-You can download json credentials according to the procedure specified in this [reference](https://support.google.com/cloud/answer/6158849?hl=en&ref_topic=6262490#serviceaccounts)
+You can download json credentials according to the [procedure](https://support.google.com/cloud/answer/6158849?hl=en&ref_topic=6262490#serviceaccounts)

 	gce_domain_name: k8s
 	gce_cluster_name: cluster

 It will be used as the Internal dns domain name if DNS is enabled.
-Services will be discoverable under
+Services will be discoverable under `<service-name>.<namespace>.svc.<domainname>.<clustername>`, e.g. myservice.default.svc.k8s.cluster
-<service-name>.<namespace>.svc.<domainname>.<clustername>, e.g.
-myservice.default.svc.k8s.cluster

 	gce_network_name: k8s